falho/clang-tools-extra/docs/clang-tidy/checks/cert-msc53-cpp.rst

 cert-msc53-cpp
 ==============================

-Modification of the std namespace can result to undefined behavior.
+Modification of the std or posix namespace can result to undefined behavior.
 This checker warns for such modifications.